Protection papers: Tattoos

+Protection certificate issued to Charles Davis on 4 November 1808, age 23, which noted that his right arm was marked in India ink with a crucifix, a double heart with the initials P.M., a mermaid, and the initials C.D.

-The protection certificate issued on 4 November 1808 in Philadelphia to Charles Davis is good example of an early certificate listing a sailor's tattoos and scars.
-Davis is described as a citizen of the United States, and a native of Princess Ann County, Virginia.
-Davis was listed as 23 years of age, five feet four inches, dark hair, hazel eyes, broad nose, round chin, pock marked face, and of dark complexion has a round scar above his left knee and one on the left eyebrow.
-Davis tattoo's are described as are their locations on his body.
-He is listed as having in indian ink on his right arm a crucifix, a double heart with printed letters P. M., a mermaid and letters C.D.
-Charles Davis attested this document by making his X mark as did his witness Samuel Davis.
-"Among tattooed seamen the crucifix inked on Charles Davis was by far the most common religious tattoo, Davis, while illiterate, may have been a Roman Catholic who derived comfort from this symbol of salvation.
+The protection certificate issued on 4 November 1808 in Philadelphia to Charles Davis is a good example of an early certificate listing a sailor's tattoos and scars.
+Davis is described as a citizen of the United States, and a native of Princess Anne County, Virginia.
+Davis was listed as 23 years of age, five feet four inches tall, dark hair, hazel eyes, broad nose, round chin, pock-marked face, and of dark complexion.
+He has a round scar above his left knee and one on the left eyebrow.
+His tattoos are described, as are their locations on his body.
+He is listed as having in India ink on his right arm a crucifix, a double heart with printed letters P. M., a mermaid, and the letters C.D.
+Charles Davis attested this document by making his X mark, as did his witness Samuel Davis.
+"Among tattooed seamen the crucifix inked on Charles Davis was by far the most common religious tattoo, Davis, while illiterate, may have been a Roman Catholic who derived comfort from this symbol of salvation."
 Author Herman Melville while a sailor aboard the frigate USS United States (1844) was a close observer of nautical life and customs.
-Melville wrote "the Roman Catholic sailors on board had at least the crucifix pricked on their arm, and for this reason.
+Melville wrote, "the Roman Catholic sailors on board had at least the crucifix pricked on their arm, and for this reason.
 If they chanced to die in a Catholic land they would be sure of a decent burial in consecrated ground."

 "In the late eighteenth and early nineteenth centuries, tattoos were as much about self-expression as they were about having a unique way to identify a sailor's body should he be lost at sea or impressed by the British navy.
 The best source for early American tattoos is the protection papers issued following a 1796 congressional act to safeguard American seamen from impressment.
 These proto-passports catalogued tattoos alongside birthmarks, scars, race, and height.
 Using simple techniques and tools, tattoo artists in the early republic typically worked on board ships using anything available as pigments, even gunpowder and urine.
 Men marked their arms and hands with initials of themselves and loved ones, significant dates, symbols of the seafaring life, liberty poles, crucifixes, and other symbols."